 - dynamic game theory, non-cooperative games and strategic decision making with applications in evolutionary game theory and biology

-- basics of feedback control design and optimal control, for stabilization and for tracking a desired behaviour
+- basics of feedback control design and optimal control, for stabilization and for tracking the desired behaviour

 - symbolic computation and exact numerical computation, with attention to speed, efficiency and memory usage.